-Complete 2014 Long-Range Weather Forecast for the Northwest Territories Region, November 2013 to October 2014 includes week-by-week details.
+Complete 2017 Long Range Weather Forecast for the Northwest Territories Region, November 2016 to October 2017 includes week-by-week details.
 Instant access via digital download!

 Free 2-Month Weather Forecast

-Summer will be slightly cooler than normal, on average, with the hottest temperatures occurring in early July and early to mid-August.
-Rainfall will be above normal, especially in the north.
+Summer will be drier and slightly cooler than normal, with the warmest temperatures in mid-June, mid-July, and mid-August.

 September and October will be colder than normal.
 Precipitation and snowfall will be below normal in the north and near to above normal in the south, with the snowiest periods in early and mid-October.

 About the Northwest Territories Region

 The Northwest Territories long range weather region includes all or part of the following provinces: NORTHWEST TERRITORIES (Yellowknife).

 Here are the regions that neighbor the Northwest Territories long range weather region: